anderoonies/jquerytutorial/scrolling/README.md

 * Prevents the default action on <a> clicks
 * Performs a jQuery scroll animation to the target element

-To perform a scroll using .animate() we first need to identify the arguments of the function we'll need.
+To perform a scroll using .animate() we need to identify the arguments of the function we'll need.

 As we've said, we want to change the `scrollTop` property of the entire webpage—essentially, $('html').

+Write a function that performs an animation that scrolls to